Permanent Makeup Schools in New Jersey

 To succeed in a permanent makeup career, you need to know the basics of sanitation and sterilization.
 You're using tools that, if not cleaned properly, can spread infection from person to person.
 Your curriculum should show you how to properly clean, disinfect, and store equipment.
 In addition, you can learn how to keep a clean work area.
 Permanent makeup equipment can be intimidating if you've never used it before, which is why so much of your education may center around tool usage.
 Throughout the course of your education, you can learn about different needle sizes and how to use each type of needle for permanent makeup application.
 While studying permanent makeup in New Jersey, color theory may be part of your curriculum.

 Permanent makeup artists and other cosmetology professionals in New Jersey can earn a range of salaries that are dependent on many factors.
-Most cosmetology professionals earn between $17,400 and $43,400 per year, according to O*Net.
-The average beauty worker in New Jersey earns an average income of $28,100 per year (O*Net, 2013).
+The average permanent makeup artist in New Jersey earns an income of $59,904 per year (CareerOneStop, 2021).
 As you develop your own specialty in the area of permanent makeup and gain a reputation for your work, your salary potential may increase.
 You can benefit from a promising job outlook in New Jersey.
-O*Net reports an expected 18% increase in job openings between 2012 and 2022.
-This growth rate is 5% higher than the national average (O*Net, 2012).
+CareerOneStop reports an expected 24% increase in job openings between 2016 and 2026.

 Starting a career in permanent makeup artistry may mean working for a salon, doctor's office, or tattoo parlor.
 You can even decide to become self-employed if you want to set your own schedule and bring in your own clients!
 Each day is different from the last, making flexibility and adaptability important traits in permanent makeup work.
 One day, you may work with clients who want a little bit of light makeup for their convenience.
 The next day, you may do work for customers with medical conditions that affect their appearance.
 You must be willing to serve people of all backgrounds and needs to thrive.
 Though you'll likely be fully trained in a wide variety of permanent makeup techniques and styles, you may find that you become well-known for one particular procedure or style.
 This is why it's important to stay on top of new techniques in the field.
 Customers want to give their business to someone who is well-versed in the business!
 If you work on building up your reputation and serving your clients, you may find that there are many opportunities that await you.
 In New Jersey, Rose Marie Beauchemin is a respected permanent makeup artist.
 Her experience and dedication to customers have helped her become a business owner and trainer.
 Wherever you want your career to take you, you may find what you need in permanent makeup artist training.

-permanent makeup.
-Those eager to learn more begin with the following resources.
+Those eager to learn more can begin with the following resources.